wernerglinka/metalsmith-blog-starter/README.md

 2.  **`/src`**: This directory will contain all the content that makes up your site.

-3.  **`/templates`**: This directory will contain all the templates and template partials that will be used to render your site.
+3.  **`/layouts`**: This directory will contain all the layout templates and template partials that will be used to render your site.

 4.  **`/.eslintrc`**: This file contains all rules foir eslint.